 The Gazetteer of Scotland, W Chalmers, Dundee 1803.

+You can see the administrative areas in which Oathlaw has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference NO475564 (Lat/Lon: 56.690245, -2.87385), Oathlaw which are provided by:
+You can see maps centred on OS grid reference NO466557 (Lat/Lon: 56.690245, -2.87385), Oathlaw which are provided by: